chcharcharlie/10XResearcher/prompt_instructions.md

             - Result 3: Energy Market Analysis - https://example.com/analysis - [Accessed: No]
       ```

-      5. *repeats for other search results as needed*
+      6. *ONLY after saving the resource, continues browsing as needed and repeats steps 3-5 for other results*

-      6. *after completing all research, finalizes the subtask in research_plan.md*:
+      7. *after completing all research, finalizes the subtask in research_plan.md*:
       ```markdown
       - [ ] Task 1: Research market size for renewable energy
         - [x] Subtask 1.1: Find global market valuation and growth rate